picqer/shopware-plugin/README.md

 ```

 ## Activate Plugin
-1. Log onto your Shopware Backend Admin account and navigate to Configuration > Plugin Manager > Picqer Order Pusher.
+1. Log onto your Shopware Backend Admin account and navigate to Configuration > Plugin Manager > Picqer.
-2. Install and activate the Picqer Order Pusher.
+2. Install and activate the Picqer plugin.
 3. Fill out the general configuration information:
     + Connection Key: can be found in Picqer > Settings > Webshops > Shopware shop.
 Copy and paste this field.
     + Subdomain: is the prefix of your domain name.
 If your log on to 'my-shop.picqer.com', then fill in 'my-shop'.